What is the Adult to Child ratio for the camps?

 Is there hand washing facilities?

 MIY Adventure camp takes health and hygiene very seriously, we have various stations at our camps such as dishwashing area, hand washing area and drinking water area.
-We us Bio D sanitising hand wash - Lime & Aloe vera.
+We us Splosh sanitising hand wash.
 It is readily biodegradable, gentle on skin, BUAV and vegan society approved as well as being tested to British standards.

 How do you stop members of the public accessing your site?

-Your child may see members of the public and dog walkers on the short walk from the car park to our forest site but we have a high adult to child ratio exactly for this type of situation and can ensure your child is under observation at all times.
+Your child may see members of the public and dog walkers but we can ensure your child is under observation at all times and have procedures in place for handling unusual circumstances.

-We put signs up to show where the camp is in operation on that particular day and dog walkers usually respect this space.
-Our staff are always on hand in the event that we may have a visit from an inquisitive dog and the children are taught to stay still and not cause any excitement.
+Our coaches are always on hand in the event that we may have a visit from an inquisitive dog and the children are taught to stay still and not cause any excitement.

 What do you do when it's raining and cold?